 UNESCO's overarching objective in the Natural Sciences Sector is to mobilize science knowledge and policy for sustainable development.

-In UNESCO Dakar, activities focus on the four following areas:
+In UNESCO Dakar, activities focus on four areas:

 Development of water policies in the Sahel region

 The chronic depopulation of communities in the Sahel Region due to drought, conflicts, and other natural disasters requires more collaboration and assistance regarding policy and innovative approaches for the management of water.
 Under the UN Sahel Strategy, the Dakar Office heads the sub-component on water management (surface/underground).
 We also support Sahel region experts to attend international meetings and trainings to ensure that they have the required knowledge and competencies to address national issues regarding water policies.